 Coniston Fells are a challenge, taking a number of peaks as you make your way around the Wainwright route.
 We recommend starting at Coniston Station and heading out along Walna Scar Road towards the first summit, Brown Pike.
 From here, traverse the high ground towards Buck Pike, Dow Crag, Old Man of Coniston, Brim Fell, Great How Crags, Grey Friar, Great Carrs, Swirl How, Black Sails, and Wetherlam, before descending to where you began.

 It goes without saying that this is a long trek, requiring good footwear, provisions and refreshments, as well as warm layers.
 It pays to check weather conditions before you start out and good navigation skills are needed in places, particularly at Black Sails.

 We could have chosen 10 more Wainwright Lake District walks, but these are a good starting point.
 There’s something for every ability, every type of walker.

-But if you’re looking for a more structured fell experience, why not take a look at our guided walking tours in the north of England?
+But if you’re looking for a more structured fell experience, why not take a look at our guided walking tours in the Lake District?